pranavkoirala/spindle/README.md

-# Spindle
+# spindle

-Spindle is a unique platform designed for creating messages to the future.
-Each submission is stored with an identifier and an unlock time, allowing users to set messages that can only be viewed at a specified future date.
-Built with a minimalist approach, Spindle is developed using modern technologies to enhance user experience and privacy.
+spindle is a unique platform designed for creating messages to the future. similar to the idea of a time capsule, messages are set to be unlocked at a certain date and cannot be accessed until that date. nothing that can identify the creator of a message is logged.

-## Features
+## features

-- **Create Posts**: Submit a message with a future unlock date.
+- **create posts**: submit a message with a future unlock date.
-- **Search Function**: Retrieve messages using unique identifiers.
+- **search function**: retrieve messages using unique identifiers.
-- **Privacy and Terms**: Messages are stored indefinitely without deletion options, emphasizing permanence and accountability.
+- **privacy and terms**: messages are stored indefinitely without deletion options, emphasizing permanence and accountability.

-## Tech Stack
+## tech stack

-- **Frontend**: React with Vite and Tailwind CSS for styling.
+- **frontend**: react with vite and tailwind css for styling.
-- **Backend**: Express.js and MongoDB for message storage.
+- **backend**: express.js and mongodb for message storage.
-- **Fonts**: Noto Sans Mono and IBM Plex Mono for a sleek, monospaced aesthetic.
+- **fonts**: noto sans mono and ibm plex mono for a sleek, monospaced aesthetic.

-## Installation
+## installation

-1. Clone the repository:
+1. clone the repository:

    ````bash
    git clone https://github.com/your-username/spindle.git```

    ````

-2. Install Dependencies:
+2. install dependencies:

    ```bash
    cd spindle